 Slash your energy costs and reduce your carbon footprint by making the switch to solar.
 Best of all, get up to €2,400 from the government for doing it.
 It just makes sense.Get a quote

 Whether you're looking to save money or save the planet, there's never been a better time to go solar.
 At PureVolt Solar, we provide honest, clear information so that you can make the right decisions for your family.
-Sometimes, that means we have to advise people against going solar, and that's okay.
-Find out what works for you...
+Getting solar panels for your home.

 Switching to solar can be a big decision.
 There's so much information out there.
 That's why we have built our whole business on the values of openness, honesty and transparency.
 If solar is not suitable or economical for your home, we'll tell you.
 We believe our open approach is better for us, better for you and better for the environment.Our approach